ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-Handler.md

  **4 - Add SAML 2.0 claim to JWT claim mappings in [FoxIDs Control Client](control.md#foxids-control-client)**

  FoxIDs internally converts SAML 2.0 clams to JWT claims.
-Context Handler use a OIOSAML 2 or OIOSAML 3 defined set of SAML 2.0 claims where JWT mappings need to be added.
+Context Handler use a OIOSAML 2 or OIOSAML 3 defined set of SAML 2.0 claims where corresponding JWT mappings need to be added.

  1. Go to Settings tab and Claim mappings
- 2. Add mappings for all the claims configured in step 1.13, you can create you own short JWT claim names if no standard name exist
+ 2. Add mappings for all the claims configured in step 1.14, you can create you own short JWT claim names if no standard name exists
  3. Click update

 You are done.
 The SAML 2.0 up-party can now be used as an up-party for down-parties in the track.

 > A down-party will only issue added claims.
-> Therefor, remember to add the JWT claims to OpenID Connect down-parties or use the `*` notation.
+> Therefore, remember to add the JWT claims to OpenID Connect down-parties or use the `*` notation.

-See [Consider separate track](#consider-separate-track) on how to connect the Context Handler track.

 ## Configuring Context Handler as Relying Party (RP)

-*FoxIDs down-party is a SAML 2.0 Identity Provider (IdP) and trusted by Context Handler as an Relying Party (RP).*
+*FoxIDs down-party is a SAML 2.0 Identity Provider (IdP) and trusted by Context Handler acting as an Relying Party (RP).*

 > You need to [configure the OCES certificate](#certificate) before following this configuration.

-The FoxIDs down-party is configured in the Context Handler administrator portal as an Identity Provider.

-**1 - Start by creating an SAML 2.0 up-party in [FoxIDs Control Client](control.md#foxids-control-client)**
+**1 - Start by creating an SAML 2.0 down-party in [FoxIDs Control Client](control.md#foxids-control-client)**

 1. Select the Parties tab and then the Down-parties
 2. Click Create down-party and then SMAL 2.0